 The psychology of revenge

-Revenge as a response to injustice has a long literary history, and doubtless dates to pre-historical times.
-Whether it’s Odysseus slaughtering the suitors who’ve taken over his house or the Old Testament intoning “an eye for an eye, a tooth for a tooth,” the theme of revenge has never lost its luster as countless contemporary variations in movies and books from high-brow to low attest.
+Revenge as a response to injustice has a long literary history.
+Whether it’s Odysseus slaughtering the suitors who’ve taken over his house or the Old Testament intoning, “an eye for an eye, a tooth for a tooth,” the theme of revenge has never lost its luster, as countless contemporary variations in movies and books from high-brow to low attest.
 From Hamlet to The Count of Monte Cristo to Carrie and Gone Girl, the pulsing energy of revenge keeps us spellbound.
-But revenge doesn’t just animate fiction, of course, but real-life interactions.
+But revenge doesn’t just animate fiction, of course.
 Killing is often justified by murderers as necessary revenge, along with other heinous acts which are supposedly given more gravitas by their history of provocation.

-As Katrina Schumann and Michael Ross point out, revenge is an action provoked by a wrong, unlike aggression which requires no provocation.
+As Katrina Schumann and Michael Ross point out, revenge is an action provoked by a wrong, unlike other forms of aggression that require no provocation.
 Similarly, revenge and punishment are distinguished by motivation and goals: revenge seeks to have the transgressor suffer while punishment looks to improve the transgressor’s behavior or to deter future bad behavior.
-Finally, they point out something important about acts we label as revenge when the motivation is unclear: the labeling is based on inference and our attributions of the act.
+Finally, they point out something important about acts we label as revenge when the motivation is unclear: the labeling is based on inference and our attributions.